tazama-lf/AKS-helm/README.md

 1. Follow the first two steps as above to navigate to the Add Credentials page.
 2. Select **Username with password.**
 3. `Input the username for your container registry.
 4. Enter the corresponding password or access token for the registry.
+This token was gotten during repository creation
 5. Assign a unique ID, such as **ContainerRegistry**.
 6. Include a description that helps identify the registry, like **Login info for the container registry.**
 7. Click **Save.**